 The coming age of hypersonic weapons is going to put tremendous pressure on militaries to not get caught by a first strike, which for all practical purposes would require launching one first.
 The public would never be told the truth about such an event when it happens, as to who shot first.

 Yet, despite the hair-trigger precipice we see ourselves heading toward, we hear few calls for taking stock of the approaching train wreck.
 Both parties in Congress are onboard Russia- and China-phobia, and both would be happy to send Americans off to die for Israel in the Mideast and blame it all on the country that has not invaded anyone in a thousand years, Iran.

 America has been bankrupted by the Deep State.
 Their burying us in debt that ended up in their coffers has had them laughing all the way to the bank, amused that a people who would so meekly submit should deserve anything other than the short end of the stick.

-Here at Veterans Today we never get depressed over what the bad guys do, but what the good guys don’t do that could save us.
+Here at VT we never get depressed over what the bad guys do, but what the good guys don’t do that could save us.
 Never have so many owed so little to so few, as the current leadership that has befallen us like a dark cloud.

 Jim W. Dean, managing editor for VT, producer/host of Heritage TV Atlanta, specially for the online magazine “New Eastern Outlook”.